kyle-strachan/jot_app/README.md

 2. MongoDB, running locally or remote.

 ### Environment variables
-Create a .env file the project's root directory with unique access and refresh secrets.
+Create a .env file in the project's root directory with unique access and refresh secrets.
 ```
 MONGO_URL=mongodb://localhost:27017/DatabaseName
 ACCESS_SECRET=AccessSecret